 I never set out to create a company like Bellevarde.
 We just kept showing up, putting our best foot forward, and listening and learning every day.

-I'd always had an interest in architecture and building.
-As a teenager, I argued with the builder of my parents' house about how the roof should be.
-I got my way eventually and the roof design still looks good today.
+I’d always had an interest in architecture and building.
+As a teenager, I argued with the builder of my parents’ house about how the roof should be.
+I got my way eventually and the roof didn’t leak.

-At 15, I started my bricklaying apprenticeship.
-It taught me a lot about structures but you'd leave the job before it was complete so I decided to learn more about the rest of the building process.
+At 16, I did my bricklaying apprenticeship.
+It taught me a lot about structures and waterproofing but you’d leave the job before it was complete so I decided to learn more about the rest of the building process.

 In 1992, we built our first house in Sydney.
 It was a turning point.
 Calls started to come in from Sydney architects and we were awarded some great projects.

 It’s just kept steadily growing—mainly because our owners and architects tell their friends that they love their house and greatly enjoyed building it—and they are delighted we will maintain it for them.

 The challenges we face are all to do with keeping our focus on building each house as well as it can be built.
 That depends on finding and keeping the great and highlyskilled people who are driven by building excellence.